Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Understanding Morning Blood Sugar Spikes

 Many people experience elevated blood glucose upon waking, known as the dawn phenomenon.
-This morning insulin spike occurs due to natural hormone fluctuations and can be managed through strategic evening meal timing and composition.
+This occurs due to natural hormone fluctuations — particularly cortisol and growth hormone — and can be managed through strategic evening meal timing and composition.

 The Role of Supplements in Blood Sugar Management